 For USB redirection purposes, Citrix Workspace app for Mac handles a SMART board the same as a mouse.

-The product supports optimized virtual channels with USB 3.0 devices and USB 3.0 ports, such as a CDM virtual channel used to view files on a camera or to provide audio to a headset).
+The product supports optimized virtual channels with USB 3.0 devices and USB 3.0 ports.
+For example, a CDM virtual channel is used to view files on a camera or to provide audio to a headset.
 The product also supports Generic USB Redirection of USB 3.0 devices connected to a USB 2.0 port.

-Some advanced device-specific features, such as Human Interface Device (HID) buttons on a webcam, may not work as expected with the optimized virtual channel; if this is an issue, use the Generic USB virtual channel.
+Some advanced device-specific features, such as Human Interface Device (HID) buttons on a webcam, might not work as expected with the optimized virtual channel.
+If this is an issue, use the Generic USB virtual channel.

 Certain devices are not redirected by default, and are only available to the local session.
-For example, it would not be appropriate to redirect a network interface card that is directly attached via internal USB.
+For example, it would not be appropriate to redirect a NIC that is directly attached via internal USB.

 To use USB redirection: